Skip to content

 Step 1: Set up MCP in your IDE

-Below details how to set up the MCP Server in your selected IDE (click to expand)
+The details below explain how to set up the MCP Server in the most popular IDEs (click to expand)

 json